psy0rz/zfs_autobackup/README.md

   --keep-target SCHEDULE
                         Thinning schedule for old target snapshots.
 Default:
                         10,1d1w,1w1m,1m1y
+  --pre-snapshot-cmd COMMAND
+                        Run COMMAND before snapshotting (can be used multiple times.
+  --post-snapshot-cmd COMMAND
+                        Run COMMAND after snapshotting (can be used multiple times.
   --other-snapshots     Send over other snapshots as well, not just the ones
                         created by this tool.
   --no-snapshot         Don't create new snapshots (useful for finishing